placeofexit/placeofexit.github.io/_posts/2016-07-19-socrates-vs-sin.md

 In response to the Socratic, the Christian claims innocence: "I'm not racist."
 It response to the Christian, the Socratic claims *ignorance*: "*that's* not racist."
 Coates does not give a concrete example of this latter dynamic, but we see it frequently enough in the real world.
 One can think of various convenient cases of color-blindness, and how they function to derail demands for accountability.
 The Socratic undermines the Christian by claiming that "this is not a race issue," that the *real* issue is something else: black-on-black crime, or perhaps "freedom of speech."

 The potential for wrongdoers to shift and slide between frameworks at will, so as to elude the moral friction of each in turn, presents a real problem for the possibility of moral reform.
 Is there a way to address injustice without finding ones efforts subverted in this way?
-Each framework has its own answer, which I would now like to present as formulated in the context of American racism, and specifically in response to Coates's problem of the woman at the theater.
+Each framework has its own answer, which I would now like to present, both in its own right and in response to Coates's problem of the woman at the theater.

 ### In Favor of the Socratic